-- commits aggravated battery when, in committing a battery, he or she does any of the following: - (1) Uses a deadly weapon other than by discharge of a firearm, or uses an air rifle as defined in Section 24.8-0.1 of this Code. - (2) Wears a hood, robe, or mask to conceal his or her identity. - (3) Knowingly and without lawful justification shines or flashes a laser gunsight or other laser device attached to a firearm, or used in concert with a firearm, so that the laser beam strikes upon or against the person of another. - (4) Knowingly video or audio records the offense with the intent to disseminate the recording. - (g) Offense based on certain conduct.
-A person commits aggravated battery when, other than by discharge of a firearm, he or she does any of the following: - (1) Violates Section 401 of the Illinois Controlled Substances Act by unlawfully delivering a controlled substance to another and any user experiences great bodily harm or permanent disability as a result of the injection, inhalation, or ingestion of any amount of the controlled substance. - (2) Knowingly administers to an individual or causes him or her to take, without his or her consent or by threat or deception, and for other than medical purposes, any
+- 1 (f) Offense based on use of a weapon or device.
+A person 2 commits aggravated battery when, in committing a battery, he or 3 she does any of the following: - (1) Uses a deadly weapon other than by discharge of a firearm, or uses an air rifle as defined in Section 24.8-0.1 of this Code. - (2) Wears a hood, robe, or mask to conceal his or her identity. - (3) Knowingly and without lawful justification shines or flashes a laser gunsight or other laser device attached to a firearm, or used in concert with a firearm, so that the laser beam strikes upon or against the person of another. - (4) Knowingly video or audio records the offense with the intent to disseminate the recording. - (g) Offense based on certain conduct.
+A person commits aggravated battery when, other than by discharge of a firearm, he or she does any of the following: - (1) Violates Section 401 of the Illinois Controlled Substances Act by unlawfully delivering a controlled substance to another and any user experiences great bodily harm or permanent disability as a result of the injection, inhalation, or ingestion of any amount of the controlled substance. - (2) Knowingly administers to an individual or causes him or her to take, without his or her consent or by threat

-- intoxicating, poisonous, stupefying, narcotic, anesthetic, or controlled substance, or gives to another person any food containing any substance or object intended to cause physical injury if eaten. - (3) Knowingly causes or attempts to cause a correctional institution employee or Department of Human Services employee to come into contact with blood, seminal fluid, urine, or feces by throwing, tossing, or expelling the fluid or material, and the person is an inmate of a penal institution or is a sexually dangerous person or sexually violent person in the custody of the Department of Human Services. - 13 (h) Sentence.
-Unless otherwise provided, aggravated 14 battery is a Class 3 felony. - 15 Aggravated battery as defined in subdivision (a)(4), 16 (d)(4), or (g)(3) is a Class 2 felony. - 17 Aggravated battery as defined in subdivision (a)(3) or 18 (g)(1) is a Class 1 felony. - Aggravated battery as defined in subdivision (a)(1) is a Class 1 felony when the aggravated battery was intentional and involved the infliction of torture, as defined in paragraph (14) of subsection (b) of Section 9-1 of this Code, as the infliction of or subjection to extreme physical pain, motivated by an intent to increase or prolong the pain, suffering, or agony of the victim. - 26 Aggravated battery as defined in subdivision (a)(1) is a
+- or deception, and for other than medical purposes, any intoxicating, poisonous, stupefying, narcotic, anesthetic, or controlled substance, or gives to another person any food containing any substance or object intended to cause physical injury if eaten. - (3) Knowingly causes or attempts correctional institution employee or Department of Human Services employee to come into contact with blood, seminal fluid, urine, or feces by throwing, tossing, or expelling the fluid or material, and the person is an inmate of a penal institution or is a sexually dangerous person or sexually violent person in the custody of the Department of Human Services. - 14 (h) Sentence.
+Unless otherwise provided, aggravated 15 battery is a Class 3 felony. - 16 Aggravated battery as defined in subdivision (a) (4), 17 (d) (4), or (g) (3) is a Class 2 felony. - Aggravated battery as defined in subdivision (a)(3) or 18 19 (q)(1) is a Class 1 felony.

+Aggravated battery as defined in subdivision (a)(1) is a Class 1 felony when the aggravated battery was intentional and involved the infliction of torture, as defined in paragraph (14) of subsection (b) of Section 9-1 of this Code, as the infliction of or subjection to extreme physical pain, motivated by an intent to increase or prolong the pain, suffering, or 26 agony of the victim.